-Instructional Leadership: (12 semester hours) EDU 628 Educational Collaboration and Consultation (3) EDU 635 Nurturing Respectful Classrooms (3) EDU 655 Instructional Design (3) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Although course topics change each year, course objectives are maintained.

-Early Childhood Endorsement (12 semester hours for MAEd; 9 semester hours for endorsement only) Prerequisite:
+Instructional Leadership: (12 semester hours) EDU 628 Educational Collaboration and Consultation (3) EDU 635 Nurturing Respectful Classrooms (3) EDU 655 Instructional Design (3) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) Early Childhood Endorsement (12 semester hours for MAEd; 9 semester hours for endorsement only) Prerequisite:

 • Current Pre-K - 3 teaching license.

-Required Courses: (9 semester credits for teh endorsement only) EDU 602 The Social Studies (may also fulfill EDU 630 in the core) (3) EDU 520 Inquiry Based Science Instruction (3) EDU 525 Discovery and Modeling in the Mathematics Classroom (3)

-Additional Courses for MAEd Early Childhood Endorsemetn Concentration (3-6 credits) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit)

-SED or EDU Elective if SED 602 substitutes for EDU 360 in the core (3)

-Submissions of passing scores on the Praxis II Elementary Education Content Knowledge exam is also required to add the endorsement to a teaching license.

-Intervention Specialist License (K-12)

-(23 semester hours) This is an initial licensure program and is not appropriate for teachers who already hold the Mild/Moderate License.
+Required Courses: (9 semester credits for the endorsement only) EDU 602 The Social Studies (may also fulfill EDU 630 in the core) (3) EDU 520 Inquiry Based Science Instruction (3) EDU 525 Discovery and Modeling in the Mathematics Classroom (3) Additional Courses for MAEd Early Childhood Endorsement Concentration (3-6 credits) EDU 640 Curriculum Integration (2) EDU 530 Curriculum Exploration: Model for Integrating the Arts in the Curriculum (1) (May be taken with EDU 640 and can be repeated for elective credit) SED or EDU Elective if SED 602 substitutes for EDU 360 in the core (3) Submissions of passing scores on the Praxis II Elementary Education Content Knowledge exam is also required to add the endorsement to a teaching license.
+Intervention Specialist License (K-12) (23 semester hours) This is an initial licensure program and is not appropriate for teachers who already hold the Mild/Moderate License.
+Prerequisites:

-Prerequisites: Introduction to Students with Disabilities PSY 110 Introduction to Psychology (3)
+Introduction to Students with Disabilities

+PSY 110 Introduction to Psychology (3)

 Required Courses: